AdaemmerP/lpirfs/README.md

 Show first impulse response of each regime:

--   The first plot shows the response of the first variable (GDP\_gap) to the shock in the first variable in regime 1.
+-   The first plot shows the response of the first variable (GDP\_gap) to a shock in the first variable (GDP\_gap) in regime 1.
--   The second plot shows the response of the first variable (GDP\_gap) to the shock in the first in regime 2.
+-   The second plot shows the response of the first variable (GDP\_gap) to a shock in the second variable (Inflation) in regime 2.

 ``` r
 # Load packages